alexcu2718/fdf/README.md

   - No native `getdents` support in `io_uring`.
   - Would require async runtime integration (e.g. Tokio).
   - Conflicts with the project’s minimal-dependency design.
-  - Linux-only feature, making it a low-priority and high-effort addition.
+  - Linux-only feature, making it a low-priority and high-effort addition.  **I will likely NOT do this**

 #### 2. Native Threading Implementation

 - Replace the Rayon dependency with a custom threading model.
-- Develop a bespoke work-distribution algorithm.
-- **Status:** Experimental work in progress.
+Honestly probably impossible for me to outperform it.

 #### 3. Allocation-Optimised Iterator Adaptor